by Ashley Garcia

 In honor of the centennial of the Nettie Lee Benson Latin American Collection, the 2022 Lozano Long Conference focuses on archives with Latin American perspectives in order to better visualize the ethical and political implications of archival practices globally.
+The conference was held in February 2022 and the videos of all the presentation will be available soon.
 Thinking archivally in a time of COVID-19 has also given us an unexpected opportunity to re-imagine the international academic conference.
 This Not Even Past publication joins those by other graduate students at the University of Texas at Austin.
-The series as a whole is designed to engage with the work of individual speakers as well as to present valuable resources that will supplement the conference’s pre-circulated working papers and recorded presentations.
-By registering here, you may access pre-circulated materials, and attend our live-streamed keynote addresses and panel discussions scheduled for February 24-25, 2022.
+The series as a whole is designed to engage with the work of individual speakers as well as to present valuable resources that will supplement the conference’s recorded presentations.
 This new conference model, which will make online resources freely and permanently available, seeks to reach audiences beyond conference attendees in the hopes of decolonizing and democratizing access to the production of knowledge.
-Please feel free to spread the word: #LLC22 #archivos.
+The conference recordings and connected articles can be found here.

 If I had to describe Dr. Adriana Pacheco Roldán’s academic career and contributions with one keyword, it would be comunidad (community).
 I chose this word for various reasons.
 To start, the term can be used to describe the digital and academic spaces that Dr. Pahecho Roldán has carved out for people who share similar interests.
 It also communicates the significance she ascribes to creating such unity.
 Finally, I also chose comunidad because this is the first word that came to my mind when I discovered Hablemos Escritoras.
 Dr. Pacheco Roldán will talk more about this project at the 2022 Lozano Long Conference.